This page provides a high-level overview of Container Threat Detection concepts and features.

 What is Container Threat Detection?

-Container Threat Detection is a built-in service for the Security Command Center Premium tier that continuously monitors the state of container images, evaluating all changes and remote access attempts to detect runtime attacks in near-real time.
+Container Threat Detection is a built-in service for the Security Command Center Premium tier that continuously monitors the state of Container-Optimized OS node images.
+The service evaluates all changes and remote access attempts to detect runtime attacks in near-real time.

-Container Threat Detection can detect the most common container runtime attacks and alert you in Security Command Center and optionally in Cloud Logging.
-Container Threat Detection includes several detection capabilities, an analysis tool, and an API.
+Container Threat Detection detects the most common container runtime attacks and alerts you in Security Command Center and, optionally, in Cloud Logging.
+Container Threat Detection includes several detection capabilities, including suspicious binaries and libraries, and uses natural language processing (NLP) to detect malicious bash scripts.

 How Container Threat Detection works

-Container Threat Detection detection instrumentation collects low-level behavior in the guest kernel.
-When events are detected:
+Container Threat Detection detection instrumentation collects low-level behavior in the guest kernel and executed bash scripts.
+The following is the execution path when events are detected:

 Event information and information that identifies the container is passed for analysis through user mode to a detector service.
 Event export is configured automatically when Container Threat Detection is enabled.